PrometheanDissident/prometheandissident.github.io/pages/economics.md

 Better access to language training improves local language fluency for refugees and increases their integration as measured by lower exit rates from those communities and lower mobility to immigrant-dense cities<ref>https://www.sciencedirect.com/science/article/pii/S0927537123000416</ref>.

+Sanctuary policies reduce deporations without increasing crime<ref>https://www.pnas.org/doi/10.1073/pnas.2014673117</ref>.
+These reduce deportations of people with no criminal convictions by half without affecting the deportations of people with violent convictions.

+Undocumented immigrants have lower crime rates than legal immigrants and native-born US citizens<ref>https://www.pnas.org/doi/10.1073/pnas.2014704117</ref>.

+Undocumented immigration has a negative link to violent crime<ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC6241529/</ref>.

+Legalizing unauthorized immigrants allows them greater labor market and geographic mobility, access to health and social services and equal protection under the law.
+It can also bring undocumented immigrants out of the informal sector and into the formal one, increasing tax revenues<ref>https://wol.iza.org/articles/legalizing-undocumented-immigrants</ref>.

 ### <span style="background-color:yellow">Economic/Social Effects</span>

 **Economic Effects: Generally Positive**